 Chumphon Pinnacle can be reached from Koh Tao in about half an hour or from Koh Samui in a couple of hours – a lot less if you’re on a speedboat.
 If you’re serious about diving, don’t bother staying on Samui – go straight to Koh Tao, because it’s much nearer the better dive sites.
 Koh Tao is also a lot more relaxed and less crowded than Samui, mainly thanks to its remoteness.
 It takes four hours to get to the island from the mainland at Surat Thani by ferry.

 Widely regarded as the best dive site in the Gulf of Thailand, Chumphon Pinnacle also sees whale sharks appear three or four times a year.
-Like the other sites mentioned here, it is a great dive site in its own right, particularly if you can find the grey reef sharks that patrol off the edge of Barracuda Rock.
+Like the other sites mentioned here, it is a great dive site in its own right, particularly if you can see the huge school of scads that hangs around the southern tip.